AdobeDocs/analytics.es-ES/help/technotes/ga-to-aa/reports/audience-reports.md

 Para crear un informe de visitas nuevo frente a visitas:

-1. In the components menu, locate the **First Time Visits** segment and drag it onto the large freeform table area labeled &#39;Drop a Dimension here&#39;.
+1. In the components menu, locate the **First Time Visits** segment and drag it onto the large freeform table area labeled 'Drop a Dimension here'.
 Note that **First Time Visits** is a segment, while Workspace typically uses dimensions to represent rows.
 2. Locate the **Return Visits** segment and drag it on top of the Segments row header.
 Esto agrega el segmento como una dimensión debajo de Visitas por primera vez, lo que permite una comparación fácil.
 3. Drag the desired metrics onto the workspace alongside the automatically created **Occurrences** metric.
 See the [Metric translation guide](common-metrics.md) for details on how to obtain each respective metric.